to make one’s self visible in the moment of disappearance

 Your Art Experience

-In your Art110 Landscapes with a Corpse activity inspired by Kaoru, you imagine your departure, and create a photographic self-portrait.
-You can have all the help you like, but the image should be of yourself.
+In your Art110 Landscapes with a Corpse activity inspired by Kaoru, you imagine your departure and create a photographic self-portrait.
+You can have all the help you like.
 Try working with other Art110 students to help each other and share props!
 Some of you will, no doubt, have a lot of fun with “movie blood,” although none is required, capturing the great stillness of life is sufficient.
 You can use any “legal” space on or off campus.
 Be sure to clean up.

 In addition to beautiful clothes and ideal “departure” settings, another hallmark of Karou’s work is that he takes a series of images at very different distances from the subject: the wide image might show a huge section of Tokyo skyline, and then zoom progressively in on a body on a rooftop.
 In your activity try to take 2 or more images that show different context, or framing, or figure-ground relationships.